Poetry of Jacques Prévert

-Washington International School is a private PreK-grade 12 independent school with a dual language program in French/Spanish and English.
-The students in this grade 9 class were all native or near-native French speakers.
+Washington International School is a private PreK-12 independent school with a dual language program in French/Spanish and English.
+The students in this 9th grade class were all native or near-native French speakers.
 One third of them had documented learning challenges.

 This course has two main goals:

 - Teach literary analysis, essay techniques and creative writing; and